The Minimalist Approach to Gift Giving for Kids…with a DO GOOD Twist

 Something to Read

 There are some awesome books for kids out there this year so this one shouldn’t be too much of a stretch either.
-I’m still on the hunt to fill this category for my son, but the book, In My Heart: A Book of Feelings, was one of my favorites this year, and we also have a list of books about giving, volunteering and kindness on our website here that may be great ideas for your kiddos this year.
+I’m still on the hunt to fill this category for my son, but the book, In My Heart: A Book of Feelings, was one of our favorites for years.

 Something to Give to Those in Need